 El Salvador, Guatemala, Honduras, Nicaragua, Costa Rica, and Panama are all beautiful countries, with different personalities, different traditions, and different people.
 We appreciated them all, we’ve been awed by the history and the beauty, we’ve been amazed at the flora and fauna.
 There are still so many places to explore that I know we’ll be back, however, the trip south (and lots of east) from El Salvador was much tougher than expected.
 The infamous Papagayo winds, the marginal road stead anchorages, the days and days of dancing on anchor in 40-50 knots, the high cost of living, and the added difficulty in getting simple conveniences, like tacos…I miss tacos.
 And tamales.
 And mole, margaritas, and molcajete.

-We’re returning to the land of tamales.
+We’re returning to the land of tacos and tamales.
 To the land where Spanish music spills out from every doorway and the mouthwatering smells from the roticeria will make your tummy rumble.
 There are many whys and wherefores for this decision, and in our wee brains we probably have a list of reasons stored somewhere, but mostly it’s about feeling relaxed, feeling safe, and feeling happy.
 Rather than wonder why I’m not feeling those things here in this particular slice of paradise, I’m more focused on the reasons I felt those emotions in Mexico.

 The Gulf of California is magical, and it’s our kind of magic.
 When we return to Happy Dance next season, we’ll be making the big U-turn and heading north.
 Not in the sense of going backwards, but in the sense of going home.
 We’re glad to have seen and experienced Central America even on a small scale, and now it’s time to return to the places that we have enjoyed the most.
-A part of me feels like we’re failing the adventure, that we’re giving up on reaching further, but there is another part of me that says, to hell with expectations; my own or the perceived ones that we think others place on us.

-Our life is an escapade and we are happy and proud to be living it to the fullest.
+Our life is an escapade and we are happy to be living it to the fullest.
 We set out six years ago not knowing what adventures were in store for us, and we’ve had more incredible encounters than we can list.
 Our lives are measured in moments, in glances and a smile, in a hug on a bumpy sea, a toast to a conch shell sunset, watching for the green flash, a Norah Jones serenade.
 We’ll continue to chase sunsets, no matter which direction they lead us, and we’ll always be together in that space and time we call home.